"At Orkney Gin Company, we make our spirit the traditional way. We’re a small scale family business,

 Our spirits are produced on the Isle of Burray, Orkney– the ‘Broch Isle’ of Scapa Flow.

 Orkney's rich culture of traditions formed the inspiration behind each distinct taste.
-Our spirits are made using traditional techniques, we don't believe in rushing to get to the end product, and we like to keep our company as a small family business, nothing corporate or over the top.
-We use as many hand picked (foraged) and home grown Orcadian botanicals as we can find around us.
-These would have been used by our ancestors in the past for cooking and drinks making.
+Our spirits are made using traditional techniques, we don't believe in rushing to get to the end product, and we like to keep our company as a small family business, nothing corporate, all hand-made with love and only the best ingredients.
+We use as many hand picked (foraged) and home grown Orcadian botanicals as we can find around us including; heather flower, crow berries, rhubarb, rose petals and rose hips.
+These were used by our ancestors in the past for cooking and drinks making.
 We love to look at old cookery books from local areas for new ingredients and combinations, and we are always looking for more fresh ingredients around us while we walk around Orkney.

 Our logo depicts a Selkie-Woman.
 Stories of the elusive selkie-folk - seals which are able to cast their skin and assume human form - highlight how mysterious and alluring these shape shifting creatures may have been.
 The tales of their interactions with humans have been passed down through generations of Orcadians and on to our bottles today.